saybuser/FD-SAT-Plan/README.md

 iii) parser for pseudo-boolean constraints of form: sum<sub>1..i..n</sub> x<sub>i</sub> <= k.
 See translation folder for more details.

-iv) ability to handle reward functions with pseudo-boolean expressions with the use of weighted SAT solvers.
+iv) ability to handle reward functions with pseudo-boolean expressions and the use of weighted MaxSAT solvers.

 ## Dependencies